- Working Group

 6. The Cruising Yacht Club and Mangles Bay Fishing Club

-The Department of Transport will undertake further investigation to confirm the long-term location/s of The Cruising Yacht Club and the Mangles Bay Fishing Club at Cape Peron.
+The Department of Transport is undertaking further investigations to confirm the long-term location/s of The Cruising Yacht Club and the Mangles Bay Fishing Club at Cape Peron.

 - coastal erosion issues identified in the City of Rockingham Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) and State Planning Policy 2.6 Coastal Planning